-Our Scholarship Foundation has started a tradition of holding an annual Franklin Pledge ceremony where our newest scholarship recipients make a non-binding pledge to "Pay It Forward".
+Our Scholarship Foundation holds an annual Franklin Pledge ceremony where our newest scholarship recipients make the pledge to "Pay It Forward."

 The genius of Benjamin Franklin inspired volunteer firehouses, free libraries, institutions of higher learning, and most importantly-- the "Pay It Forward" Pledge.

-In Franklin's honor and memory, BSWF includes the Pledge to instill in our scholarship recipients a tradition of giving to others in need, in a similar way as they are helped.
+In Benjamin Franklin's honor and memory, BSWF includes the Pledge to instill in our scholarship recipients the tradition of giving to others in need, in a similar way as they are helped.